mahidul5130/CSV-Data-Validation-and-Storage-System-Using-Laravel/README.md

 - Summary report showing total data, successful uploads, duplicates, invalid records, and incomplete records.
 - Filtering of user list based on name, email, phone number, and gender.

+## File Descriptions and Locations

+1. **app\Http\Controllers\UserController.php:**
+   - Location: `app\Http\Controllers\UserController.php`
+   - Description: This file is located in the `app\Http\Controllers` directory and contains the `UserController` class.
+It serves as the controller for user-related actions in the application, handling tasks such as file upload, data validation, and displaying views.

+2. **app\Models\User.php:**
+   - Location: `app\Models\User.php`
+   - Description: This file is located in the `app\Models` directory and contains the `User` model class.
+It represents the `User` entity in the application and defines the structure and behavior of the `users` table in the database.

+3. **routes\web.php:**
+   - Location: `routes\web.php`
+   - Description: This file is located in the `routes` directory and contains the web routes for the application.
+It defines the URL mappings and corresponding controller methods for handling user requests and interactions.

+4. **resources\views\layouts\app.blade.php:**
+   - Location: `resources\views\layouts\app.blade.php`
+   - Description: This file is located in the `resources\views\layouts` directory and serves as the layout template for the application's views.
+It provides the common HTML structure, including the navigation bar, and allows dynamic content to be inserted using the Blade templating engine.

+5. **resources\views\upload.blade.php:**
+   - Location: `resources\views\upload.blade.php`
+   - Description: This file is located in the `resources\views` directory and represents the view for uploading CSV files.
+It includes a form to upload a file and is rendered within the app layout.

+6. **resources\views\summary.blade.php:**
+   - Location: `resources\views\summary.blade.php`
+   - Description: This file is located in the `resources\views` directory and represents the view for displaying the summary report after uploading a CSV file.
+It shows statistics and detailed tables for invalid and duplicate records.

+7. **resources\views\list.blade.php:**
+   - Location: `resources\views\list.blade.php`
+   - Description: This file is located in the `resources\views` directory and represents the view for displaying the user list.
+It includes a filter form and displays the filtered user records in a table.

+8. **database\migrations\2023_06_08_141350_create_users_table.php:**
+   - Location: `database\migrations\2023_06_08_141350_create_users_table.php`
+   - Description: This file is located in the `database\migrations` directory and contains the migration file for creating the `users` table in the database.
+It defines the table structure and is responsible for setting up the necessary database schema.

 ## Known Issues
 - None at the moment.